C&O's George Washington

 The C&O's modest passenger fleet is somewhat ironic considering it launched the most beloved and successful PR campaign of any railroad, Chessie the kitten, in 1933.

-The George Washington was inaugurated on April 30, 1932 in conjunction with the real George Washington’s birth, which had occurred 200 years earlier (but not on the same day), operating between Newport News and Cincinnati, with through sleeper service provided as as far as New York City and St. Louis.
+The George Washington was inaugurated on April 30, 1932 in conjunction with the real George Washington’s birth year, which had occurred 200 years earlier (but not on the same day), operating between Newport News and Cincinnati, with through sleepers provided as far as New York City and St. Louis.

 The train itself followed the C&O’s super-scenic main line through the Appalachians and West Virginia's New River Gorge.
 To promote the train the Chesapeake & Ohio used the now iconic Chessie, the kitten.